ptarmiganlabs/butler-spyglass/README.md

 Each release on the [releases page](https://github.com/ptarmiganlabs/butler-spyglass/releases) contains info what is new, if there are any breaking changes that require special attention etc.

-Older versions are described in the original [change log](https://github.com/ptarmiganlabs/butler-spyglass/blob/master/changelog.md).
+The [change log](https://github.com/ptarmiganlabs/butler-spyglass/blob/master/changelog.md) also keeps a complete log of all details from all releases.

 ## Extracted data

 Extracted information for each app is

-1. Load script
-2. Data lineage, i.e. what data sources are used by the app in question.
+1. Data lineage, i.e. what data sources are used by the app in question.
+2. Load scripts.

 In addition to the above, complete definitions (except credentials, passwords etc) for all data connections in the Qlik Sense server are extracted and stored as CSV and JSON files.

-### Extracting load scripts
+### Data lineage

-Whether or not to extract app load scripts is controlled by the configuration parameter `ButlerSpyglass.scriptExtract.enableScriptExtract`.
+Whether or not to extract data lineage info for apps is controlled by the configuration parameter `ButlerSpyglass.lineageExtract.enable`.
 Set to true/false as needed.

-Each app's load script is extracted and stored in a file in a folder as defined by the `ButlerSpyglass.scriptExtract.exportDir` configuration parameter.
-Each file will be use the app ID as file name.

-### Extracting data lineage
+Data lineage information is stored in CSV and JSON files, one pair for each Sense app.
+Files are stored in the directory defined in `ButlerSpyglass.lineageExtract.exportDir`.

+More info about discriminators and statements is found [here](https://help.qlik.com/en-US/sense-developer/February2023/Subsystems/EngineJSONAPI/Content/models-lineageinfo.htm).

+### Load scripts

-Whether or not to extract data lineage info for apps is controlled by the configuration parameter `ButlerSpyglass.lineageExtract.enableLineageExtract`.
+Whether or not to extract app load scripts is controlled by the configuration parameter `ButlerSpyglass.scriptExtract.enable`.
 Set to true/false as needed.

-Data lineage information is stored in a single CSV (`lineage.csv`) file in a folder defined by the `ButlerSpyglass.lineageExtract.exportDir` configuration parameter.
+Each app's load script is extracted and stored in a `<appid>.qvs` file in a folder as defined by the `ButlerSpyglass.scriptExtract.exportDir` configuration parameter.

-More info about discriminators and statements is found [here](https://help.qlik.com/en-US/sense-developer/February2023/Subsystems/EngineJSONAPI/Content/models-lineageinfo.htm).
+### Data connection definitions

+Whether or not to extract data connection definitions is controlled by the config parameter `ButlerSpyglass.dataConnectionExtract.enable`.
+Set to true/false as needed.

+Data connections are stored to `dataconnection.json` and `dataconnection.csv` in the directory specified by `ButlerSpyglass.dataConnectionExtract.exportDir`.

 ## Config file